andrevidela/Research-report/Activity.md

   - look into http://events.cs.bham.ac.uk/syco/6/
 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 28.1

+very refreshed from the break!

+# 27.1

+took a break

 # 26.1

 - streamed for a bit